tiagomestreteixeira/Getting-and-Cleaning-Data/README.md

 - finalAveragesDataSet.txt

-The CodeBook.Rmd is in the R MarkDown format, but there is also an html version of the CodeBook.
+The CodeBook.Rmd is in the R MarkDown format source to be modified with R, but there is also an html version of the CodeBook.

 ##
 ### Instructions to run the Script